anthonycuervo23/bonesay/README.md

 - fast
 - utf8 is supported
-- new some cowfiles is added
+- new some bonefiles is added
-- cowfiles in binary
+- bonefiles in binary
-- random pickup cowfile option
+- random pickup bonefile option
-- provides command-line fuzzy finder to search any cows with `-f -` [#39](https://github.com/anthonycuervo23/bonesay/pull/39)
+- provides command-line fuzzy finder to search any bones with `-f -` [#39](https://github.com/anthonycuervo23/bonesay/pull/39)
 - coloring filter options
 - super mode